jarusll/the-logs/index.md

 I really need to edit my videos.
 I will edit them for the coming days along with tinkering with docker.

 Actually good day considering I worked relatively less than usual but got more done.
-Working while cycling is cool.

 Night friend